How to Enable or Disable Delete to Recycle Bin Confirmation Dialog in Windows 11

 How to display delete confirmation dialog?

-You can display the delete confirmation dialog by right-clicking the Recycle Bin icon and choosing Properties.
-In the settings window that appears, check the ‘Display delete confirmation dialog’ option.
-Once you click OK, Windows will require your manual confirmation before moving any files or folders into the Recycle Bin.
+Displaying the delete confirmation dialog requires right-clicking the Recycle Bin icon and choosing Properties.
+Checking the 'Display delete confirmation dialog' option within the settings window activates the prompt.
+Clicking OK ensures Windows requires manual confirmation before moving files or folders into the Recycle Bin.

 When we delete a file, the dash file dialog box appears to confirm the deletion.?